 Validated using a large cohort of real world individuals with known Alzheimer's disease status

 Validation in UK Biobank.
 In the UK Biobank, cases were identified using self-reported Alzheimer's disease (UK Biobank field 20002) relevant ICD-9/ICD-10 diagnosis.
-See our supplement for full details.
+See our supplementary table for full details.
 In the validation, the prevalence of Alzheimer's disease increased with GRS.
 We restricted our analysis to self-reported British white individuals whose genetic ancestry matched their self-identification.
 With our phenotype definition there were 2547 cases of Alzheimer's disease and 405,973 controls.

 Identification of individuals at 5-6 times the baseline risk of Alzheimer's disease

-individuals in the 99th percentile of genetic risk develop Alzheimer's disease at 5.95 times the baseline rate.
+Individuals in the 99th percentile of genetic risk develop Alzheimer's disease at 5.95 times the baseline rate.
 The odds ratio for individuals in the 99th percentile was 7.1.
 Baseline rate is the prevalence of the disease in the entire reference population.

 Comparison to Published Benchmarks